SAVING RURAL HOSPITALS

 at Small Rural Hospitals with Many Swing Bed Patients

-Actual amounts are for rural hospitals with less than $30 million in total expenses in the most recent three years available.
+Actual amounts are from 2017-19 at rural hospitals with less than $30 million in total expenses.
 Estimates (dotted line) are from Figure 3-22.
-Adjusted values (solid line) are the estimated values reduced to reflect inflation between 2017 and 2020.
+Adjusted values (solid line) are the estimated values reduced to reflect inflation between 2018 and 2020.

 This shows that another reason for variation in inpatient costs across different hospitals is the difference in the types of patients at those hospitals.
 Even if two hospitals have the same average number of acute inpatients, the cost of the inpatient unit will be higher if it also has a large number of patients in swing beds.
 Conversely, if two hospitals have the same number of total inpatients, the cost of one inpatient unit will be higher if a higher proportion of the patients are acute admissions.